How to Start a Junk Removal Business

 Knowledge of proper lifting techniques.
-A knowledge of proper lifting techniques is important and can help to prevent injuries in the owner and in staff.
+Knowledge of proper lifting techniques is important and can help to prevent injuries to the owner and staff.

 Customer service skills.
 Strong customer service skills can help a business owner to develop good relationships with customers to get referrals, positive reviews, and even repeat business.